screwdycrow/HorizonJS/README.md

 # HorizonJS
-A simple small js framework made to help me right more structured, readable code
+A simple small js framework made to help me write more structured, readable code

 ## What it is:
 Horizon is not ment to compete with other javascript major frameworks, like Angular, React etc, at least at this point.